pandashreyan/api/README.md

 ├── package.json        # Project metadata & scripts
 └── README.md           # Project documentation
 📌 Notes
-✅ Ensure MongoDB Atlas allows connections from your current IP address.
+✅ Ensure your MongoDB Atlas cluster allows connections from your current IP address.

-✅ Replace BOOK_ID in examples with a valid ID returned from the API.
+✅ Replace BOOK_ID in examples with a valid _id returned from the API.

-✅ For local development, you can use:
+✅ For local MongoDB setup, use the following instead in your .env file:

 env
+Copy
+Edit
 MONGODB_URI=mongodb://localhost:27017/bookdb
 👨‍💻 Author
 Shreyan Panda